James Reston Jr.: Career

 His works of both fiction and non-fiction cover a wide range of historical and political topics.
 In 1985, Reston was the Newsweek, PBS, and BBC candidate to be the first writer in space on the NASA space shuttle.
 That program was scrapped after the Challenger accident in January 1986.
-On May 23, 1994, his cover story in Time magazine was published on the impact of the Shoemaker Levy 9 comet into Jupiter.
+On May 23, 1994, Time magazine published his cover story on the impact of the Shoemaker Levy 9 comet into Jupiter.